Docs

 Start/End Blank Count, Blank Shift (timing), Blank Interpolation Distance, Corner Dwell, Start/End Anchors, Lit Interpolation Distance, Min Points Per Frame.

-Point Rate (1k-60k pps) with quick presets.
+Point Rate (1k to 60k pps) with quick presets.
 Enable Optimize Path Order and Optimize Entry Points for automatic blanking reduction.

 Set Occlusion Mode to Even-Odd, Winding, or Outer Hull to clip background shapes where foreground shapes overlap.
 Off by default.